mweyrich28/vimwiki_utils/README.md

 ### `VimwikiUtilsEditImage`
 Hovering over an embedded screenshot  and pressing `<leader>ii` opens [KolourPaint](https://apps.kde.org/kolourpaint/), a free and simple program for editing images.
-You can also replace it with any other light weight image editing program.
+You can also replace it with any other light weight image editing software.

 # Default Key mappings